 - wide-set eyes

-Triploidy can be discovered prenatally, before the baby is born.
-The abnormality may be found if a maternal serum screening test is ordered.
-This blood test, which is typically performed during the second trimester of pregnancy, is not designed to detect the condition.
-But it may alert an obstetrician to a potential problem because of other unusual results within the test.
-Specifically, too much or too little of certain proteins in the blood may signal an abnormal pregnancy.
-If a serum screening test is problematic, additional tests may be needed.
+Triploidy may be suspected prenatally, or before the baby is born, if a maternal serum screening test is ordered and has certain abnormalities.
+This blood test, typically performed during the second trimester of pregnancy, is not designed to detect the condition.
+However, unusual test results such as too much or too little of certain proteins in the blood, can alert an obstetrician to potential problems.
+More tests may be needed if a serum screening test has abnormal results.

 Triploidy cannot be treated or cured.
 Pregnancies that last until the baby is delivered are rare.
-In the event an infant does survive, doctors and healthcare providers usually provide palliative care.
-Medicinal and surgical treatments are not used due to the ultimate lethal nature of the condition.
+If an infant does survive, the baby usually receives palliative care.
+Medicinal and surgical treatments are not used because of the ultimately lethal nature of the condition.

-If doctors discover Triploidy while a woman remains pregnant, she has the option to terminate the pregnancy or carry it to term or until a spontaneous miscarriage occurs.
-If she elects to carry the baby to term, she should be monitored closely for complications caused by Triploidy.
-These can include pre-eclampsia.
+If doctors discover triploidy while a woman is pregnant, she can terminate the pregnancy or carry it to term or until a spontaneous miscarriage occurs.
+If she chooses to carry the baby to term, she should be monitored closely for complications caused by triploidy, including: